pungkula1337anka/Voice-Stuff/AlarmsAndTimers/README.md

 - **1: Download Files** <br>
+Add contents of files to already existing files. <br>
+Make sure the correct paths are used. <br>
 - **2: Custom Sentence** <br>
 If you would want to edit any words, you do it in this file. <br>

 <br><br>

 ## 🦆 Example Automation <br>

 <br>

 ```
 alias: wake_up_alarm